Home

 While in Kansas, in 1885, the family dwelling was hit by a flash flood in the middle of the night, sparing the Browns' lives but claiming 40 head of cattle.
 To see Nellie's vivid memoir, click here.

 In 1889, the family settled near Kingfisher (Crescent), OK.
 To claim land for their very own, Nellie and her sister, brother and father took part in the "Great Oklahoma Land Rush of 1889."
-To read her account of the adventure, click here.
+To read her account of the adventure, as told to a daughter, click here.

-Nellie, Luther and their son Clyde are seen here in an image taken at a photography studio in Lyndon, KS.
-Nellie's hair may have turned prematurely gray, as a streak of lighter hair can be seen above her left temple.
+The couple and an unidentified child are seen here in an image taken at a photography studio in Lyndon, KS.

-Luther also was an Ohio native.
+Luther also was an Ohio native, the son of John and Mary E. Jones.
 He was born on Feb.
 1, 1863 at Zanesville, Muskingum County, OH, and came with his mother and sister to Kansas in February 1883, settling in the town of Waverly.
 He lived in Waverly for 28 years and resided at one time in Mineral Point, KS, a town which later changed its name to "Amiot."

-The Joneses had five children -- Myrtle Inez Jones, Clyde J. Jones, Ella "Hazel" Bearly, Luther Roy Jones and Alta "Gladys" Vaxie Rhodes.
+The Joneses had five children -- Myrtle Inez Jones, Clyde J. Jones, Ella "Hazel" Bearly, Luther Roy Jones and Alta "Gladys" Van Wie Rhodes.

 Tragically, only three of their children lived to adulthood.
-The family suffered the deaths of daughter Myrtle at age three in 1896 (seen at far left) and son Luther (age unknown, seen here) in 1916.
+The family suffered the deaths of daughter Myrtle at age three in 1896 (seen at far left) and son Luther (age unknown) in 1916.

-When the federal census was taken in 1900 and 1910, the Joneses made their home in or near Harris, Reeder Township, Anderson County, KS.
-Luther made a living as a farm laborer.
+When the federal census enumerations was taken in 1900 and 1910, the Joneses made their home in or near Harris, Reeder Township, Anderson County, KS.
+Luther made a living as a sharecropper and farm laborer.

 They later migrated 12 miles to the southeast to Mont Ida, Anderson County and eventually moved again 31 miles east across the county line to Parker, Linn County.
 They were members of the Presbyterian Church in Amiot, and later at the Methodist Church in Goodrich, KS.